 Data Accuracy Benchmarks: SICCODE vs Generic Providers

-This page presents evidence for accuracy, stability, and auditability—so teams can reduce drift, improve cohort integrity, and support
+Verified SIC and NAICS classifications are foundational for analytics, AI modeling, market intelligence, and regulatory compliance.
+This page presents evidence for accuracy, stability, and auditability so teams can reduce drift, improve cohort integrity, and support reproducible analysis in decision-critical environments.

 Why Accuracy Matters for Analytics, AI & Compliance

-Verified codes reduce these risks by providing stable, evidence-backed, audit-ready industry labels.
 For process details, see Our Verification Methodology.

 SICCODE.com vs Generic Providers

-- Scraping or directory category ingestion
+- Scraping or directory-category ingestion

-- Keyword match → coarse mapping
+- Keyword matching with coarse mapping

-- Opaque confidence (limited explanation)
+- Opaque confidence with limited explanation

-- Unversioned updates → drift over time
+- Unversioned updates that create drift over time

-- Multiple sources + normalization
+- Multiple sources with normalization

 - ML-assisted candidate ranking

-- Human review/verification for high-impact cases
+- Human review for ambiguous or high-impact cases

-- Rationale metadata + versioned releases
+- Rationale metadata and versioned releases

 Data Quality Benchmark Table